Aniket965/Hello-world/README.md

-# Hello-world
+# Hacktoberfest 2018 Hello-world

+# Process 🐬
+1. Create a folder for a programming language.
-Add a hello world Program in any language you like 🐬
+2. Add a hello word progam in the language you like in language folder.

+# finished ❣️